queirozz8/calculator-app/README.md

 ```
 npm run build:css
 ```
+Execute the HTML archive, or open the archive with Live Server in your Visual Studio Code.

 <h2>That's it!
 This project was made by Rick with ☕ and 💻.</h2>

 <h1>VERSÃO EM PT-BR</h1>
+<h2>Eu recomendo você instalar a extensão Live Server ou uma similar no seu Visual Studio Code para abrir o arquivo.</h2>

 Primeiro, faça um git clone desse projeto:
 ```